-4.5 Pool Attraction Model
+3.5 Pool Attraction Model

 Though dCache distributes datasets autonomously among its data nodes, preferences may be configured.
-As input, those rules can take the data flow direction, the subdirectory location within the dCache file system, storage information of the connected Storage Systems as well as the IP number of the requesting client and the data transfer protocol, the client is able to support.
+As input, those rules can take the data flow direction, the subdirectory location within the dCache file system, storage information of the connected Storage Systems as well as the IP number of the requesting client.
 The cache defines data flow direction as getting the file from a client, delivering a file to a client and fetching a file from the Tertiary Storage System.
 The simplest setup would direct incoming data to data pools with highly reliable disk systems, collect it and flush it to the Tape Storage System when needed.
 Those pools could e.g. not be allowed to retrieve data from the Tertiary Storage System as well as deliver data to the clients.
 The commodity pools on the other hand would only handle data fetched from the Storage System and delivered to the clients because they would never hold the original copy and therefore a disk resp. node failure wouldn't do any harm to the cache.
 Extended setups may include the network topology to select an appropriate pool node.
 Those rules result in a matrix of pools from which the load balancing module, described below, may choose the most appropriate candidate.
 The final decision, which pool to select out of this set, is based on free space, age of file and node load considerations.

-4.6 Load Balancing and pool to pool transfers
+3.6 Load Balancing and pool to pool transfers